aa8a7b82/mif/README.md

 ### katan-expand.cpp
-For KATAN-48 and KATAN-64: Propagates and counts the number of trails from a given output difference.
+For KATAN-48 and KATAN-64: Propagates and counts the number of trails from a given output difference (Appendix E)

 Usage example: Propagate 2 rounds starting from a 77th round output difference for KATAN64
 ```